BCAAFC/Gathering-Our-Voices-2013-Prototype/README.md

 * mongo

 # Setting up
 Setup is a fairly straightforward task if you've ever used our particular blend of technologies before.
 If you haven't, you're in for a treat hopefully!
+It's easy!

 ## Fulfilling Installation requirements
 You will need the following set up: